wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-integrate-with-vnet.md

 - your on premise firewalls are blocking traffic from your Point to Site IP range
 - you have a User Defined Route(UDR) in your VNET that prevents your Point to Site based traffic from reaching your on premise network

-## Hybrid Connections and Azure Environments##
+## Hybrid Connections and App Service Environments##
 There are 3 features that enable access to VNET hosted resources.
 They are:

 - VNET Integration
 - Hybrid Connections
-- Azure Environments
+- App Service Environments

 Hybrid Connections requires you to install a relay agent called the Hybrid Connection Manager(HCM) in your network.
 The HCM needs to be able to connect to Azure and also to your application.
 This solution is especially great from a remote network such as your on premise network or even another cloud hosted network because it does not require an internet accessible endpoint.
 The HCM only runs on Windows and you can have up to 5 instances running to provide high availability.
 Hybrid Connections only supports TCP though and each HC endpoint has to match to a specific host:port combination.

-The Azure Environment feature allows you to run an instance of the Azure in your VNET.
+The App Service Environment feature allows you to run an instance of the Azure App Service in your VNET.
 This lets your apps access resources in your VNET without any extra steps.
-Some of the other benefits of an Azure Environment is that you can use 8 core dedicated workers with 14 GB of RAM.
+Some of the other benefits of an App Service Environment is that you can use 8 core dedicated workers with 14 GB of RAM.
 Another benefit is that you can scale the system to meet your needs.
 Unlike the multi-tenant environments where your ASP is limited in size, in an ASE you control how many resources you want to give to the system.
 With respect to the network focus of this document though, one of the things you get with an ASE that you don't with VNET Integration is that it can work with an ExpressRoute VPN.

 While there is some use case overlap, none of these feature can replace any of the others.
 Knowing what feature to use is tied to your needs and how you will want to use it.
 For example:

 - If you are a developer and simply want to run a site in Azure and have it access the database on the workstation under your desk then the easiest thing to use is Hybrid Connections.
-- If you are a large organization that wants to put a large number of web properties in the public cloud and manage them in your own network then you want to go with the Azure Environment.
+- If you are a large organization that wants to put a large number of web properties in the public cloud and manage them in your own network then you want to go with the App Service Environment.
-- If you have a number of Azure hosted apps and simply want to access resources in your VNET then VNET Integration is the way to go.
+- If you have a number of App Service hosted apps and simply want to access resources in your VNET then VNET Integration is the way to go.

 Beyond the use cases there are some simplicity related aspects.
-If your VNET is already connected to your on premise network then using VNET Integration or an Azure Environment is an easy way to consume on premise resources.
+If your VNET is already connected to your on premise network then using VNET Integration or an App Service Environment is an easy way to consume on premise resources.
 On the other hand, if your VNET is not connected to your on premise network then it's a lot more overhead to set up a site to site VPN with your VNET compared with installing the HCM.

 Beyond the functional differences there are also pricing differences.
-The Azure Environment feature is a Premium service offering but offers the most network configuration possibilities in addition to other great features.
-VNET Integration can be used with Standard or Premium ASPs and is perfect for securely consuming resources in your VNET from the multi-tenant Azure Web App.
+The App Service Environment feature is a Premium service offering but offers the most network configuration possibilities in addition to other great features.
+VNET Integration can be used with Standard or Premium ASPs and is perfect for securely consuming resources in your VNET from the multi-tenant App Service.
 Hybrid Connections currently depends on a BizTalk account which has pricing levels that start free and then get progressively more expensive based on the amount you need.
 When it comes to working across many networks though, there is no other feature like Hybrid Connections which can enable you to access resources in well over 100 separate networks.

 <!--Image references-->